 Our motto is “Welcome to the (rest of the) world.”
-In the 21st century, thinking global is not a privilege, it is a reality for many of us.
-With unique cultural heritages, Global Art Daily's contributors connects the nodes of the polycentric art world.
-GAD Magazine, as well as our E-Issues and Open Call submissions, foster cross-pollination between cities and creative disciplines.
+Thinking global might be a privilege, but it is also a reality for many of us.
+GAD's young team of editors and contributors have complex multicultural identities, and aim to connect the nodes of the polycentric art world through their networks and varied creative interests.

 In 2017, we designed and produced a capsule collection of ready-to-wear garments.
 Entitled "Global Art Daily x abu dhabi", Global Art Daily's first ready-to-wear collection was inspired by the cities of Abu Dhabi and Los Angeles.
-Silhouettes were interpreted from the traditional abaya and the collection premiered at a special pop-up shop at the St Regis Saadiyat Island Resort.
+Silhouettes were interpreted from the traditional abaya and the collection premiered at a special pop-up shop at Salwa Zeidan Gallery, St Regis Saadiyat Island Resort.

 In 2018, we launched GAD Magazine, a bilingual (English-Japanese) magazine about the global era of contemporary art.
 GAD Magazine Issue 01, entitled "Street Futures", was printed in Japan in March 2018.
-It includes contributions and interviews from Latin America, North America, Asia, Oceania, and the Middle East and focused on street art's relationship to the institutionalized art world.
-GAD Magazine Issue 02, "All Girls Are Spicy" was published in September 2018.
+It includes contributions and interviews from Argentina, Australia, the U.S., the United Arab Emirates, Japan and China and focused on street art's relationship to the institutionalized art world.
+GAD Magazine Issue 02, "All Girls Are Spicy", published in September 2018, was dedicated to women artists, included interviews from the U.S., Germany, the United Arab Emirates, Saudi Arabia, France, and Japan.
 GAD Magazine is distributed in specialized art bookstores worldwide.